 Attributes of Wood in Biophilic Design:

-Attributes of Reclaimed Wood from Wyoming snow fences in Biophilic Design:
+Attributes of Wyoming Snow fence Wood in Biophilic Design:

 Using Centennial Woods’ reclaimed wood from snow fences is an excellent way to promote well being in architecture and interior design.
 The wall planks are perfect for creating both reclaimed wood walls and ceilings in commercial and residential projects.